nolleh/dotfiles/ReadMe.md

 ## Trouble Shoots

-uncomment in .zshrc, if you have broken charactor issue.
+uncomment in .zshrc, if you have broken character issue.

 ```bash
 export LANG=en_US.UTF-8